Apple & Cider Fritters (with Calvados glaze)

 Apple & Cider Fritters

-Tired of pumpkin everything in fall?
+Tired of pumpkin everything in the fall?
 What about apples?
 Are not apples a fruit of fall?

-I love a good and fresh apple fritter but don’t like the huge and goopy fritters that we see too often.
-After several attempts to make the ideal apple fritter at home I was able to get what I wanted by merging my three favorite recipes.
+I love a good, fresh apple fritter, but I don’t like the huge, goopy fritters we see too often.
+After several attempts to make the ideal apple fritter at home, I was able to get what I wanted by merging my three favorite recipes.

 The success of these apple fritters is due to three factors: cooking the apples first, adding cider and then Calvados, and utilizing the right spice.
 This is an easy recipe – it just takes a little time to assemble the parts.
 It’s a perfect activity for a cold and wet fall day.

-• 2 large cooking/baking apples (I used Cortlands), peeled, cut in 1/4-inch pieces
+• 2 large cooking/baking apples (I used Cortlands), peeled, cut into 1/4-inch pieces

 • 2 tablespoons butter (one to cook apples, one melted and used in batter)